Mapping and GIS

 What We Do

-Mapping is a critical foundation of our work with communities, especially in our traditional knowledge and use (TUS) studies and ecology studies.
+Mapping is a critical foundation of our work with communities, especially in our traditional knowledge and use (TUS) studies, Indigenous planning, and ecology studies.
 We work with community members to map out the locations they and their families rely on for hunting, trapping, fishing and other important activities.
 Using state-of-the-art software, we analyze this information to clearly show a community’s rights and interests on the land, and how these could be affected by industrial development or land management policies.